alexfernandez/alexfernandez.github.io/2016/advice-for-the-novice.md

 is the best way to improve.

 <p style="color:#636; border:thin solid #c9c">
-My colleague Sergio García started as a junior at [mediasmart](https://mediasmart.io/) at the same time I did;
+One of my colleagues at [mediasmart](https://mediasmart.io/) started at the same time I did;
 he had no professional experience.
 When I started commenting on his pull requests he probably felt that I hated him